Carpal Tunnel Relief: 9 Proven Ways to Relieve Symptoms Naturally

 9. Vitamin B6 Supplements

-Vitamin B6 supports nerve health and may help some people with mild carpal tunnel symptoms.
+Vitamin B6 supports nerve health and may help some people with mild symptoms, especially if they are deficient.

 The Best Combination for Lasting Relief